kamilburda/gimp-export-layers/resources/Coding Conventions.md

 When creating a `gtk.TreeView`, `bytes` apparently cannot be used as a column type for strings due to the usage of the `future` library.
 Use `GObject.TYPE_STRING` instead.
-For consistency, always use `GObject` types for column types instead of Python types when such `GObject` types exist.
+For consistency, always use `GObject` types for column types instead of Python types if such `GObject` types exist.